-Pursuant to section 120, 121 and 122 of the Local Government Regulation 2012, Council resolved to grant a rebate of differential general rates, water infrastructure charges, water consumption charges and sewerage utility charges levied in the 2023/2034 financial year (but not waste management utility charges or state fire levy) to eligible not for profit organisations.
+Pursuant to section 120, 121 and 122 of the Local Government Regulation 2012, Council has resolved to grant a rebate of differential general rates, water infrastructure charges, water consumption charges and sewerage utility charges levied in the 2024/2025 financial year (but not waste management utility charges or state fire levy) in respect of land owned by an eligible not for profit organisations.
 The amount of the rebate is to be calculated in accordance with the Council's Rates Concession - Not for Profit Policy.

-To be eligible for this rebate, a ratepayer that is a not for profit organisation must satisfy all of the criteria, conditions and procedures identified in Council's Rates Concession - Not for Profit Policy.
+To be eligible for this rebate, the ratepayer and landowner whose object do not include making a profit must satisfy all the criteria, conditions and procedures identified in Council's Rates Concession - Not for Profit Policy.